NETWAYS/check_cloud_gcp/README.md

 # check_cloud_gcp

-Icinga check plugin to check Google Cloud Platform resources.
-At the moment the check only supports the Compute Engine context.
+Icinga check plugin to check Google Cloud Platform (GCP) resources.
+At the moment the check only supports the Compute Engine (GCE) context.

 ## Usage